Supporting monastic educators across the Himalayas and beyond.

 Training Programs

-Workshops and intensive programs that blend traditional Buddhist pedagogy with modern teaching methodologies
+Intensive workshops and programs blending traditional Buddhist pedagogy with modern teaching methodologies, designed to support diverse audiences worldwide

 Building Connections